codesanook/only-minidisc-static-site/src/docs/net-md/web-mini-disc-user-guide.md

 Use Web MiniDisc single page app.
 This application requires internet connection only the first time that you open it.
 It does not upload your music files to a server.
 Everything is done on your computer.

-- Open a browser (Chrome or Edge) and navigate to https://webminidisc.com or https://stefano.brilli.me/webminidisc/.
+- Open a browser (Chrome or Edge) and navigate to https://web.minidisc.wiki/.
 - A browser will display the homepage of the Web MiniDisc app.
   ![](images/web-mini-disc-user-guide/home-page.png)